-Looking to write about the things that interest you?
-Take a second to make a clear content plan for the months ahead, and plan the specific subjects you want to write about.
+Make a content bucket.
+To supercharge your personal brand and take it to the next level, its more practical to make a clear plan for a few months and plan titles and subjects you will write about.
 Based on the keywords and DNA you have chosen, it makes sense to clarify in advance what articles you will write, the causes you will champion.
 Making a calendar also makes you commit to continuity and not be sporadic in your efforts at building your personal brand.

-Don't fret about only sharing your wins.
+Share failures, too.
+Across every interaction, it's often necessary to get off a high horse and spill your heart.
 Share your failures, what you learnt from them and how you moved on.
-Your listeners and readers are seeking inspiration and ideas and they are best illustrated when you can let them in on your weaknesses and when they are part of that journey.
+Your listeners and readers are seeking inspiration and ideas, and they are best illustrated when you can let them in on your weaknesses and when they are part of that journey.
 Sharing these as stories connects more effectively than a lecture.
 Go ahead and open up, remember that the more you inspire, the greater your brand.

-Of course, the most important rule in personal branding is to be original and not imitate others.
-If you aren't creating content that unique and filled with a personality that stands apart, you are a 'me too' type of leader.
-Make sure you aren't copying or modifying the type of content that already exists, and ensure that your voice is unique, and features a tone that's both heartfelt and completely you.
+Create original content.
+The most important and simplest rule in personal branding is to be original and not imitate.
+If you aren't creating content that unique and a personality that stands apart, you are a: me too.
+Make sure you aren't copying or modifying what's already out there, ensure you have a unique voice and tone and share what's heartfelt and completely you!